PAC-Bayes meta-learning with implicit task-specific posteriors: Experimental Evaluation

 Tiered-ImageNet is one of the largest subsets of ImageNet, which consists of total 608 classes grouped into 34 high-level categories~\cite{ren2018meta}.
 Tiered-ImageNet is often used as a benchmark for large-scaled few-shot learning.
 We also follow the standard train-test split that consists of 20 categories for training, 6 categories for validation, and 8 categories for testing.
 In addition, our evaluation is carried out by employing the features extracted from a residual network trained on the data and classes from the training set~\cite{rusu2019meta}.

-Two architectures of the base network have been employed in the experiment: \say{standard} 4-layer convolutional module network~\cite{vinyals2016matching,ravi2017optimization,finn2017model} when the raw image data is used, and a customised fully connected network when extracted features~\cite{rusu2019meta} are used.
-Please refer to \appendixname~\ref{apdx:classification} for further details of the network architectures used for the base network, encoder, generator and discriminator, as well as the hyper-parameters.
+The evaluation is carried out in 2 cases: one with raw image data and the other with 640-dimensional image features extracted from a wide-residual network trained solely on training data~\citep{rusu2019meta}.
+In the \say{standard} case, the base network is the \say{standard} convolutional network consisting of 4 modules.
+Each module has a convolutional layer with 32 3-by-3 filters, followed by a batch normalisation, ReLU and 2-by-2 max-pooling.
+The output of the final module is flatten and connected to a fully connected layer to predict the label of the input image.
+In the \say{non-standard} case, the base network is a fully-connected network with 2 hidden layers.
+Each layer consists of 128 and 32 hidden units activated by rectified linear unit without any batch-normalisation.

 We report the classification accuracy of SImPa on these three data sets in \tableautorefname{~\ref{tab:classification_accuracies}}.
 For Omniglot, we use the published code to reproduce the results for some common meta-learning methods to fairly compare with SImPa.
-The accuracy averaged over more than 1 million testing tasks show that the proposed SImPa is on par with many meta-learning methods in the literature.
-For mini-ImageNet, SImPa achieves the best results for the 1-shot setting when the base model is the \say{standard} CNN, and for the 5-shot setting when a different network architecture is used.
+The accuracy averaged over more than 1 million testing tasks show that the proposed SImPa is better than competing meta-learning methods in the literature.
+For mini-ImageNet, SImPa achieves the best empirical results for the 1-shot setting when the base model is the \say{standard} CNN, and for the 5-shot setting when a different network architecture is used.
 SImPa shows the second best results for the 5-shot setting with the 4-layer CNN and the 1-shot setting with the different network architecture.
-Note that for the 5-shot setting using standard CNN, Prototypical networks need to train with a much higher \say{way} setting.
-For tiered-ImageNet, SImPa outperforms the current state-of-the-art on both 1- and 5-shot settings.
+Note that for the 5-shot setting using standard CNN, Prototypical networks need to train with a much higher \say{way} which is harder to learn, and might help the trained model to perform better on easier tasks with lower \say{way}.
+For tiered-ImageNet, SImPa outperforms the current state-of-the-art in 1-shot setting, while being comparable in 5-shot setting.
 To obtain a fairer comparison, we re-run MAML on the image data of mini-ImageNet using a ResNet10, which has about 5 million parameters (ours has about 8 millions parameters).
-However, MAML, with and without L2 regularisation, over-fits to training data (our best result was 89\% accuracy on train, while only 42\% on test).
-This known issue of overfitting when using larger networks in MAML was mentioned in the MAML's paper \cite[Section 5.2]{finn2017model}.
+However, MAML, with and without L2 regularisation, over-fits the training data (our best result for MAML was 89\% accuracy on train, while only 42\% on test).
+This known issue of overfitting when using larger networks in MAML was mentioned in the MAML paper \cite[Section 5.2]{finn2017model}.
 We also try a similar model for ABML~\cite{ravi2018amortized}, but observed no improvement.